Looking for ways to make extra money?

 Some of the benefits of publishing digitally is the immediate availability, low startup cost, and the ability to edit easily at any time.
 And ebooks don’t have to be that long – many popular ones are less than 50 pages!

 There are definitely a lot of steps to writing an ebook that you’ll need to learn.
-But once you’ve published the completed product, it can be a source of passive income for you over several months or even years.
+But once you’ve published the completed product, it can be an easy way to make passive income from home over several months or even years.

 You can read Steve’s post about how he made $2,000 from his Kindle ebook.